 Brings together the key subjects relevant to designing out crime, and presents them in an accessible style that considers the theoretical relevance as well as the practical application.
 Professor Rachel Armitage, Director, Applied Criminology Centre, University of Huddersfield, UK.

-This new book starts not with a 'preferred' set of solutions but with an emphasis on the need to 'think' about urban crime as a series of problems each of which has a physical and temporal context. . . the field of planning for crime prevention will be in his debt.
+Will be of considerable theoretical and practical value .. [to]. all those who seek to understand the relationship between crime and the design of urban spaces.
+Professor Colin Rogers, Centre for Police Sciences, University of South Wales (UK).This new book starts not with a 'preferred' set of solutions but with an emphasis on the need to 'think' about urban crime as a series of problems each of which has a physical and temporal context. . . the field of planning for crime prevention will be in his debt.
 Ted Kitchen, Emeritus Professor of Planning and Urban Regeneration, Sheffield Hallam University, Sheffield, UK.